Community Stories

 How can I keep the conversation going with the Community Foundation?

-Feel free to contact our Philanthropy & Communications Officer, Mary Lam (she, her), at mary@thecommunityfoundation.com or call her at 360.705.3340 to discuss your planned gift.
+We invite you to contact our Philanthropy & Communications Officer, Mary Lam-Witcher (she/her), at mary@thecommunityfoundation.com or call our offices at 360.705.3340 to set up a meeting to discuss your planned gift, and wishes.

 Read the Story